 Monarch is designated Endangered federally (SARA), Special Concern provincially (SARO), and is regionally rare in Wellington County (Dougan, 2009).
-A single NHIS record for this species exists for the nearby park (Gibbons Drive Park), further to the south.
-Suitable habitat for this species is present both on the subject property within the agricultural fields, the meadow marsh on the neighbouring lands to the south, as well as on the adjacent agricultural, forested and riparian lands.
-It's main host species, Common Milkweed, is found in disturbed areas of the subject property and adjacent lands.
+This species was noted during the desktop background study, with a single record existing for the adjacent park (Gibbons Drive Park).
+Suitable habitat for this species is present both on the subject property within the agricultural fields, the meadow marsh in the northern portion of the site, as well as on the adjacent agricultural, forested and riparian lands.
+Monarch was not observed during field studies.